fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_ha.html.markdown

 * `link_failed_signal` - Enable to shut down all interfaces for 1 sec after a failover.
 Use if gratuitous ARPs do not update network.
 Valid values: `enable`, `disable`.
 * `upgrade_mode` - The mode to upgrade a cluster.
 Valid values: `simultaneous`, `uninterruptible`, `local-only`, `secondary-only`.
 * `uninterruptible_upgrade` - Enable to upgrade a cluster without blocking network traffic.
 Valid values: `enable`, `disable`.
-* `uninterruptible_primary_wait` - Number of minutes the primary HA unit waits before the secondary HA unit is considered upgraded and the system is started before starting its own upgrade (1 - 300, default = 30).
+* `uninterruptible_primary_wait` - Number of minutes the primary HA unit waits before the secondary HA unit is considered upgraded and the system is started before starting its own upgrade (default = 30).
+On FortiOS versions 6.4.10-6.4.15, 7.0.2-7.0.5: 1 - 300.
+On FortiOS versions >= 7.0.6: 15 - 300.
 * `standalone_mgmt_vdom` - Enable/disable standalone management VDOM.
 Valid values: `enable`, `disable`.
 * `ha_mgmt_status` - Enable to reserve interfaces to manage individual cluster units.
 Valid values: `enable`, `disable`.
 * `ha_mgmt_interfaces` - Reserve interfaces to manage individual cluster units.
 The structure of `ha_mgmt_interfaces` block is documented below.